-There were no visible signs of seepage in the interception trench at all sections of outside of the external embankment during March 2019.
+There were no visible signs of seepage in the interception trench at all sections of outside of the external embankment during July 2019.
 A series of Piezometers installed along the perimeter of the external embankment are monitored regularly to determine any potential seepage through the embankment.
-All of the "Lift" Piezometers monitor for signs of moisture using a standing water level gauge.
-No water was detected during the monitoring of the Lift Piezometers.
-The following is minuted in the monthly Tailings Dam meeting records.
+The Piezometer "Lift03", was monitored and it was dry, no presence of water detected.